Rachmaninov: huge hands, hypnotherapy... and some of music's most breathtaking moments

 How did Rachmaninov compose his Piano Concerto No. 2?

-Following this catastrophe, Rachmaninov composed very little for four years, when a successful programme of therapy gave him the necessary creative breakthrough to complete Piano Concerto No. 2.
+Following this catastrophe, Rachmaninov composed very little for four years.
+Then came a successful programme of hypnotherapy with Dr Nikolai Dahl, who repeated phrases like, 'You will write a great concerto.'
+This therapy gave Rachmaninov the necessary creative breakthrough to complete the sweeping, emotional Piano Concerto No. 2.
 It's now one of the composer's very best known and best loved works: here are some of our recommendations for Rachmaninov Piano Concerto No. 2 best recordings.

 With his primary source of income coming from performances as a pianist and a conductor, Rachmaninov had little time to compose.
-Because of this, he completed just six works between 1918 and his death in 1943, including the famous Rhapsody on a Theme of Paganini, Symphony No. 3, and the wonderful Symphonic Dances with their vibrant colours and driving rhythms.
+Because of this, he completed just six works between 1918 and his death in 1943, including the famous Rhapsody on a Theme of Paganini, the Third Symphony, and the wonderful Symphonic Dances with their vibrant colours and driving rhythms.

 Why is Rachmaninov's Piano Concerto No. 2 so famous?